-The LEP lists local heritage items to the west of the project area.
+The LEP lists no local heritage items in the vicinity of the project area.

-The Aboriginal Heritage Information Management System (AHIMS) identifies no Aboriginal sites or places in the vicinity of the project area.
+The Aboriginal Heritage Information Management System (AHIMS) identifies no Aboriginal sites or Aboriginal places in the vicinity of the project area.

 Heritage matters are addressed in section 6.6 of this report.